bisejdiu/prolint/README.md

 * Automation of protein-lipid contact generation

-To get familiar with ProLint please read the [documentation](https://prolint.readthedocs.io).
+To get familiar with ProLint please read the <a href="https://prolint.readthedocs.io" target="_blank">documentation</a>.
 ## Installation

 If you have `conda` installed, then you can install ProLint's dependencies by typing: